danmayer/coverband/README.md

 2. `ENV['REDIS_URL']`
 3. `localhost`

+The redis store can also be explicitly defined within the coverband.rb.
+See [advanced config](#advanced-config).

 ## Gem Installation

 Add this line to your application's `Gemfile`, remember to `bundle install` after updating: